<< <%SKIN-STRTRANS-SYNTOC%> >>

 If you click Insert for a given transaction, it will be inserted when you close the window.

 If you click Skip for a given transaction, it will be entirely skipped for the displayed recurrence date, and only prompted again on the following calculated recurrence date, such as in the following month for a monthly transaction.
-(This does not mean to just skip making a decision about inserting this transaction at this point.)
+(This does not mean to just skip deciding about inserting this transaction at this point.)
 You might use this if for some reason that transaction wasn't occurring this time, or if you had already manually inserted it into the program.

 Whichever way you close this window (with the Close button, by pressing Enter or ESC, or by clicking the "X" at the top-right corner of the window) the specified actions will happen - inserting any that are automatic, and doing whichever Inserts or Skips you clicked for the ones you have to confirm.
 There is no way to prevent the program from doing that.